S3-working-group/s3-practical-guide/docs/all.md

 ##### Step 6: Celebrate!

-You’ve agreed on an amendment that resolves the objection!
+You've agreed on an amendment that resolves the objection!
-Before moving on, remember to update your original proposal to integrate the amendment you’ve agreed on.
+Before moving on, remember to update your original proposal to integrate the amendment you've agreed on.

 #### Evaluate And Evolve Agreements